The BURST committee comprises of a core committee as well as an advisory board of senior members and international representatives.

 Veeru Kasivisvanathan, Urology SpR, London, NIHR Doctoral Fellow

-Veeru studied Medicine at Imperial College London, completing his core surgical training in London and is a Specialty Registrar in Urology in the London Deanery.
-He is currently out of program, completing a PhD in the role of MRI-targeted biopsy in the diagnosis of prostate cancer at University College London.
-As an NIHR Academic Clinical Fellow, he obtained an NIHR Doctoral Fellowship to fund this research.
+Veeru studied Medicine at Imperial College London, completing his core surgical training in London.
+He is currently an NIHR Academic Clinical Lecturer and Fellow in Uro-Oncology at University College London and University College London Hospital.
+He has been awarded a PhD in the role of MRI-targeted biopsy in the diagnosis of prostate cancer at University College London.

-Veeru has led collaborative research amongst international research groups and is currently coordinating an international multi-centre randomised control trial across 15 centres in 10 countries.
-He has a good foundation in research methodology, having completed a Masters in Epidemiology at the London School of Hygiene and Tropical Medicine.
-He is also Associate Editor of the International Journal of Surgery.
-He is passionate about making collaborative research work and has an interest in both benign and cancer-based research.
+He has a good foundation in research methodology, having completed a Masters in Epidemiology and Postgraduate Certificate in Clinical Trials at the London School of Hygiene and Tropical Medicine.
+He is also Associate Editor of the International Journal of Surgery and on the editorial board of the BJU International.
+Since he founded the BURST Research Collaborative, he has been passionate about making collaborative research work.

 Outside of work, Veeru loves sport, particularly football and tries to play every week, knees permitting.